A First-Timer’s Chicago Travel Guide

 For a magical night out, catch a live magic show in this intimate and quirky venue.

-Eating in Chicago: A Food Lover’s Dream
+Eating Local: A Food Lover’s Dream

 • Chicago-Style Hot Dogs: Grab one "dragged through the garden" with all the classic toppings (no ketchup!) at Portillo's.